ivop/atari-bbc-basic/README.md

 ![](images/thefont.png)

 Note that the spades and diamonds characters are missing.
 Instead we have the pound sign and curly braces.
-If you really, really, really, need the original Atari font, you can easily copy it from ROM to &2000 with a small inline assembly routine.
+If you really, really, really, need the original Atari font, you can easily copy it from ROM (&E000) to &2000 with a small inline assembly routine.
 Or you can only redefine a specific subset of the (control) characters to your needs.
+To temporarily enable the OS ROM, you can use ```INC &D301```.
+Make sure to disable it again with ```DEC &D301``` before returning to BASIC, otherwise your computer will hang.